Canon 1D X Mark II vs Sony A7 III

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the A7 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the A7 III are recent models that feature in their makers' current product line-up.
+Both the 1DX Mark II and the A7 III are recent models that are part of the current product line-up.
 The 1DX Mark II replaced the earlier Canon 1DX, while the A7 III followed on from the Sony A7 II.
 Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1D X Mark II vs Sony A7 III

 So how do things add up?
 Is there a clear favorite between the Canon 1D X Mark II and the Sony A7 III?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D X Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.